src-d/blog/content/post/review-building-static-analysis-tools.md

 ## History of integrating FindBugs at Google

+The paper describes several attempts of such integration and we are going to go though each of them highlighting pros and cons.

 ### 0. IDE/Editor

 Using an editor as a place to show results of analysis was discarded from scratch.